Spring-SpringBoard/SpringBoard-Core/doc/source/getting_started.rst

    Logic tab

 The :ref:`fig_logic` provides components to program the scenario, and can be used to add areas, triggers and variables.
-This is explained in detail in the :ref:`gui_programming` section.
+This is explained in detail in the :ref:`making_scenarios` section.

 .. _fig_misc:
 .. figure:: img/tab_misc.jpg